esluyter/ESTimeline/README.md

   - option-drag to copy a clip
 - double-click on a clip to edit it
   - double-click on the grayed out `freq` parameter to activate it, then you can set it to any valid SuperCollider expression, like `220` or `60.midicps`
-  - press save when you're done
+  - press save when you're done, and close the edit window if you want.
 - if you play now by clicking to place the playhead and pressing space, you will hear they play the default synth with your parameters at the appropriate time
   - the gray playhead is the "scheduling playhead" -- this is when the code is executed
   - the black playhead is the "sounding playhead" -- because of server latency, this is when the events actually sound. this is generally the one you want to watch